mazar-farran/hdc_firmware/README.md

 [here](https://pi4j.com/1.3/pins/rpi-cm4.html), of which you use pins 6,8,10.
 3. Use SSH.
 You can connect using the root user with no password.

+### Networking
+The target uses both wired ethernet and wifi interfaces.
+* On the wired ethernet interface the target is a DHCP client.
+The target gets an IP address on the wired ethernet adapter from the an external DHCP server (which you have to provide if one isn't already on the LAN).
+* On the wifi interface the target is an access point.
+It sets a static IP address of `192.168.0.10` for itself and runs a DHCP server that assigns addresses in the `192.168.0.[11-50]` range.
+The wifi SSID is `dashcam` and the password is `hivemapper`.

 ## Troubleshooting

 ### How Do I Find The Target's IP Address?
+If you connect to the target using wifi see the Networking section for the target's static IP address.

-The target gets an IP address on the wired ethernet adapter from the an external DHCP server (which you have to provide if one isn't already on the LAN).
-If you have a console, then you can run `ip addr`.
+If you connect using the wired ethernet interface then the target will have an IP address assigned by the LAN's DHCP server.
+If you have a console session on the target, then you can run `ip addr`.
 If you don't have a working console, you can search for the target on your subnet using `arp-scan`.
 For example, on a `192.168.1.xxx` subnet LAN:
 ```